inspiringsource/aws-solutions-architect/README.md

 ## AWS Amplify solution

 AWS Amplify provides a complete backend and frontend cloud development platform with powerful tools for app development, including continuous integration and delivery.
-This setup already uses CloudFront by default.
-No need to configure it manually.
-Hence, the below architecture diagram does not include CloudFront.
+With Amplify, you can easily create and manage a scalable, secure and high-performing web application.
+Additionally, Amplify uses CloudFront by default to distribute your content globally and improve the performance of your application.
+With CloudFront, you can also protect your application against DDoS attacks and reduce the load on your server.
+This setup eliminates the need to manually configure CloudFront, hence the below architecture diagram does not include CloudFront.

 ![Architecture](./static/img/website-simple-architecture.png)